munificent/craftinginterpreters/book/optimization.md

     like more precision, then the whole world of programming language academia is waiting for you.
-Languages and compilers have been studied formally since before we even had computers, so there is no shortage of books and papers on parser theory, type systems, and formal logic.
+Languages and compilers have been studied formally since before we even had computers, so there is no shortage of books and papers on parser theory, type systems, semantics, and formal logic.
 Going down this path will also teach you how to read CS papers, which is a valuable skill in its own right.

 *   Or, if you just really enjoy hacking on and making languages, you can take Lox and turn it into your own <span name="license">plaything</span>.
 Change